camp8bit/forest-lighting/lamp-posts.md

 Led strip is cut to length and a 1m 3 core wire is attached.
 Led strip is weather sealed and top and bottom with hot glue.

-Power jack, switch and JST are all mounted on bottom face of box.
-Electronics are mounted inside box.
-Box has two tabs glued on.
+All components are mounted inside the enclosure.

+The power switch and JST plug extend out the bottom of the enclosure.

 Vertical support is cut with a mitre at 30° and has hole predrilled for bolt to secure diagonal.